If your business is failing, you may be able to save it by choosing to bring in an administrator — this is called voluntary administration.

 - availability of cash flow.

-If you choose to enter into voluntary administration, an independent administrator is appointed to review and rearrange your business and financial affairs.
+If you choose to enter into voluntary administration, an administrator is appointed to review and rearrange your business and financial affairs.

 If your company can't be saved, the administrator's focus is to provide creditors and shareholders with a better financial return than might have been achieved were your company put straight into liquidation.